 Metro Arts seeks to make creative exploration central to the lives of all Nashvillians.
-Each year, the Mayor & Metro Council approve funds from the general operating budget to invest in community arts through grants.
+Each year, the Mayor and Metro Council approve funds from the general operating budget to invest in community arts through grants.
 These grants support nonprofit organizations through operating and project-based support.
 In FY2018 Metro Arts will provide over $2.4 million in funding to area nonprofits in support of our goals to build a stronger creative workforce, deepen creative participation and inspire dynamic, creative neighborhoods.

 2019 Metro Arts Grants